cosmicLinux/BaCoN-II/README.md

      alt = "BaCoN architecture"
      width="700" />

-## BaCoN (BAyesian COsmological Network)
+## Citations

-BaCoN allows to train and test Bayesian Convolutional Neural Networks in order to **classify matter power spectra as being representative of different cosmologies**, as well as to compute the classification confidence.
+BaCoN allows you to train and test Bayesian Convolutional Neural Networks in order to **classify matter power spectra as being representative of different cosmologies**, as well as to compute the classification confidence.
 The code now supports the following theories:  **LCDM, wCDM, f(R), DGP, and a randomly generated class** (see the reference for details).

 **We also provide a jupyter notebook that allows to train a model and test the classification on a test data set or on a single spectrum.**

-The first release of BaCoN was accompagnied by the paper [Seeking New Physics in Cosmology with Bayesian Neural Networks I: Dark Energy and Modified Gravity](https://arxiv.org/abs/2012.03992).
+The first release of BaCoN was accompanied by the paper [Seeking New Physics in Cosmology with Bayesian Neural Networks I: Dark Energy and Modified Gravity](https://arxiv.org/abs/2012.03992).

 Bibtex: